torvalds/linux/Documentation/input/devices/atarikbd.rst

 seconds.
 After the Rn breakpoint is reached, keystroke pairs are generated every Vn tenths of seconds.
 This provides a velocity (auto-repeat) breakpoint feature.
-Note that by setting RX and/or Ry to zero, the velocity feature can be disabled.
+Analte that by setting RX and/or Ry to zero, the velocity feature can be disabled.
 The values of TX and TY then become meaningless, and the generation of cursor 'keystrokes' is set by VX and VY.